jpmorganchase/iff/implementation.md

 // ...

-const flagValue = iff('flag-name', defaultValue);
+const flagValue = iff('flag-name');
 ```

 This basic experience already raises some implementation details:

-- We would like for this call to be typechecked, so `defaultValue` errors if
+- We would like for this call to be typechecked, so `'flag-name'` errors if it's
-  it's of the wrong type.
-The data for the type of `'some-flag-name'` will be
+  of the wrong type (i.e. not a string).
+The data for the type of `'flag-name'`
-  inside the service, which means we need a tool that will pull this data from
+  will be inside the service, which means we need a tool that will pull this
-  the service and generate a local `iff.d.ts` signature (during build?
+  data from the service and generate a local `iff.d.ts` signature (during build?
   periodically on dev's machines?).
 - The `iff()` call is synchronous.
 What we'd like, is for all required flags to
   be fetched at one go when the application is started.
 This would be great.